COUNTY PORTAL HOME ABOUT CDHS & CONTACTS OFFICES & DIVISIONS BOARDS & COMMISSIONS FINANCE, LEGISLATION & AUDITS TRAINING & RESOURCES

 cdhs_clientservices@state.co.us

-As of July 2022, Early Childhood is now its own Department!
-Please visit the NEW Colorado Department of Early Childhood website for more information.
-There is a lot happening in early childhood!
-To stay connected sign up to receive their monthly newsletter.
-You can also follow along on social media via Facebook (en español), Instagram, Twitter and LinkedIn.
+As of July 2022, Early Childhood is now its own department.
+Please visit the Colorado Department of Early Childhood website for more information.
+There is a lot happening in early childhood.
+To stay connected, sign up to receive their monthly newsletter.

 About the program

-The Colorado Department of Human Services provides several types of employment assistance across a number of divisions.
+The Colorado Department of Human Services provides several types of economic and employment assistance through a number of programs.

-- Colorado Employment First promotes self-sufficiency and independence by preparing Supplemental Nutrition Assistance Program (SNAP) recipients for employment through job-seeking skills training, case management services, credential attainment, work experience, and monthly job search support activities.
-To be eligible for the Employment First program, a client must be receiving SNAP benefits.
+• Colorado Employment First The Employment First (EF) programpromotes self-sufficiency and independence by preparing Supplemental Nutrition Assistance Program (SNAP) recipients and applicants for employment through job-seeking skills training, case management services, credential attainment, work experience, and monthly job search support activities.
+To be eligible for the EF program, a client must be receiving SNAP benefits or be an applicant for SNAP benefits.
+EF Program Operators provide services in 32 Colorado counties.
+Visit our website to find out more about the EF Program Operator (PO) that is serving your county.

-- Colorado Works - In Colorado, Temporary Assistance for Needy Families (TANF) is a program known as Colorado Works.
-It is a cash assistance program that assists eligible families to become self-sufficient by encouraging job preparation, work, and family stabilization.
-Eligible applicants receive a monthly cash assistance payment, help with emergency household expenses, and/or services such as counseling, training, coaching and employment assistance.
-The Colorado Works Program operates in all 64 counties and is delivered locally through each county's department of human or social services.
+• Colorado Works - In Colorado, the Temporary Assistance for Needy Families (TANF) is a program known as Colorado Works (CW).
+CW is a Basic Cash Assistance (BCA) program that assists eligible families to become economically and socially independent by encouraging skills development, education, training, job preparation, work, and family stabilization.
+Eligible families receive a monthly cash assistance payment, to help with emergency and ongoing household expenses, and/or services such as treatment and therapy, counseling, training, education, coaching and employment assistance.
+The CW program operates in all 64 counties and is delivered locally through each county's department of human or social services.
+In addition to monthly BCA, work-eligible clients are referred to engage and participate in CW Workforce Development (WD) program.
+CW WD provides clients with ongoing case management services, resources and referrals, supportive payments, employment and training opportunities, assessment of family needs, development of Individualized Plans (IP), and credential obtainment.

-- Colorado's Adult Financial Programs Adult Financial programs issue a cash benefit to low-income and disabled clients that meet eligibility criteria.
+• Colorado's Adult Financial Programs issue a cash benefit to low-income and disabled clients that meet eligibility criteria.
 Programs include the Aid to the Needy Disabled-Colorado Supplement (AND-CS) program, the Aid to the Needy Disabled-State Only (AND-SO) program, the Burial Assistance Program, the Old Age Pension (OAP) program, the Home Care Allowance (HCA) program, and the Personal Needs Allowance (PNA) program.
-The Disability Navigator program supports AND-SO clients with the process of applying for and/or securing Supplemental Security Income.
+Disability Navigator Program supports AND-SO clients with the process of applying for and/or securing Supplemental Security Income.

 About the program

-The Colorado Low-income Energy Assistance Program (LEAP) is a federally funded program that helps eligible hard-working Colorado families, seniors and individuals pay a portion of their winter home heating costs.
+The Colorado Low-income Energy Assistance Program (LEAP) is a federally funded program that helps eligible Coloradoans pay a portion of their winter home heating costs.
 Our goal is to help bring warmth, comfort and safety to your home and family by assisting with heating costs.

 The LEAP program works to keep our communities warm during the winter (November through April) by providing assistance with heating costs, equipment repair and/or replacement of inoperable heating systems.
 While the program is not intended to pay the entire cost of home heating, we aim to help alleviate some of the burdens that come with Colorado's colder months.

 In most cases, the energy assistance benefit is paid directly to the household energy supplier.
 In most cases, payments are made directly to the primary heating fuel vendor and a notice will be sent to the client informing them of the benefit amount.
-Other benefits provided by LEAP include repair or replacement of a home’s primary heating system, such as a furnace or wood-burning stove.
+Other benefits provided by LEAP include repair or replacement of a home’s primary heating system, such as a furnace.
 The program does not provide financial assistance for any type of temporary or portable heating.

 Helpful links